dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

   The name of the process to collect the GC dump from.

 > [!NOTE]
 > On Linux and macOS, this command expects the target application and `dotnet-gcdump` to share the same `TMPDIR` environment variable.
+Otherwise, the command will time out.

 > [!NOTE]
 > To collect a GC dump using `dotnet-gcdump`, it needs to be run as the same user as the user running target process or as root.
+Otherwise, the tool will fail to establish a connection with the target process.

 ## `dotnet-gcdump ps`